An application fee of US$75 is required. Paid by credit card within your online application.

 - You must log in to the interview via computer.
 The system does not work with mobile devices such as smartphones

 - The system requires reliable internet access.
 Free and public wireless signals should not be used.
-An Ethernet cable can provide a clear connection.
+A hard-wired cable may provide a clearer connection

 - We encourage you to use a headset with a microphone during the video interview.
 A headset will prevent background noise from overpowering your voice.
 You may find it helpful to mute yourself when you're not talking